 When an unplanned environment outage occurs, it may have an impact on original testing timelines.
-In such circumstances, Test Participants will need to liaise with the SI Test Team on the impact and discuss any re-plans.
-The SI Test Team will then need to work with the TMAG to negotiate and mitigate any impact on test completion and sign offs.
+In such circumstances during SIT, Test Participants will need to liaise with the SI Test Team on the impact and discuss any re-plans.
+The SI Test Team may then need to work with the SITAG and / or QAG to negotiate and mitigate any impact on test completion and sign offs.

 Tracking environment downtime will help pinpoint root causes.
 An Environment Outage tracker will be utilised in order to track environment downtime.
-The exact mechanism is under discussion and will be defined prior to the commencement of CIT.